Lateralus4210/JavaGameFromScratch/src/main/resources/walkthroughs/Lesson04-GameLoop.md

 meaning the user's choices need to direct our code somehow.

 The simplest way to do this would be if statements.
-For a few that would work well, but if we were to try developing our game for a few days only using if statements, it might not work so well.
+If we only need to use a few, that would work well, but if we were to try developing our game for a few days only using if statements, it might get cluttered quickly...

-(But maybe it could?
-Idk maybe the simplicity of it would make it worth giving a shot)
+and start sprawling to the end of the line.

-But typically that's not the way it would be done.
+Typically that's not the way it would be done.
 What we would probably want to do first is make the code more repeatable -

 Say we did actually nest all those if statements - if we wanted to go back later and